dotasheepliu/Diab/README.md

 # Diabetic
-It is about teaching diabetic children some routine steps of restoring health.
+It is an Android App teaching diabetic children some routine steps of restoring health.

-It is written in Unity C#, and could be run on Andoid devices.
+It is written in Unity C#.